-To accommodate otherwise qualified applicants who may not have the appropriate level of English language proficiency, our ESL/EAL Program (English as a Second Language or English as Another Language) provides appropriate language support.
-Placement in ESL or EAL support requires a one-time additional payment of 100,000 yen.
+To accommodate otherwise qualified applicants who may not have the appropriate level of English language proficiency, our ESL/EAL Support (English as a Second Language or English as Another Language) provides appropriate language support.

 We believe that each and every student is a unique learner and has individual learning needs.
 To ensure all students have the opportunity to succeed, we look at each application individually to determine whether our teachers and learning support staff can support the child’s learning differences in the mainstream classes.
 However, while we try to be as inclusive as possible, due to limited specialized resources within the school and outside the school community we are not able to support ALL students with ALL learning needs.

-Admissions into SMIS expects parents to be honest and forthcoming with all information regarding the physical, emotional, social, academic, and any other special needs of their child.
+Admissions into St. Mary’s expects parents to be honest and forthcoming with all information regarding the physical, emotional, social, academic, and any other special needs of their child.
 Should it be found that parents have not been forthcoming, the student may be asked to leave the school.